Tips to help your dog keep their cool

 Here's Marshall not using his shaded canopy and opting for a makeshift elevated "cot" instead.

 - Provide plenty of fresh drinking water.
 Provide several large bowls or buckets of drinking water for your dogs, making sure to check and refill them (at least) daily.
-Be sure to locate them where your dog can easily reach them and try to put them in areas with reliable shade.
-You can even get automatic waterers that easily attach to your garden hose, a "lick-activated" spigot attachment (will likely take some time/work to train your dog to use it – think, gerbil drinking from a water bottle!), or even a "paw-activated" water geyser (warning: watching your dogs play with it might get addicting and result in much laughter and video shooting).
+Be sure to place them where your dog can easily reach them and try to put them in areas with reliable shade.
+You can even get automatic waterers that easily attach to your garden hose, a "lick-activated" spigot attachment (will likely take some time/work to train your dog to use it – think, gerbil drinking from a water bottle!), or even a "paw-activated" water geyser (Warning: watching your dogs play with it might get addicting and result in much laughter and video shooting).

 You can also encourage your dog to stay hydrated by making them an interactive and icy treat to play with.
 You can buy something like the Doggie Cone system, or you can just put your dog's favorite toys and treats in a metal dog bowl, fill it with water (and you can add a little bit of low-sodium chicken broth – no onions or garlic! – for additional incentive), then freeze and serve.
 These can be a huge hit — so you might want to have several of these freezing at any one time, so you've got plenty ready to go for a string of warm days!
 Here are some inexpensive, but sturdy, non-skid, and good quality metal bowls on Amazon and below is video of my dog, Wendy, enjoying one of these frozen bowl treasure hunt treats.